cibernox/cibernox.github.io/source/_posts/2015-06-18-how-to-inject-the-current-user-using-ember-simple-auth.markdown

 > Ok, initializers are not useful anymore.
 Thanks for nothing!

 I was starting to feel angry.
-I the tried then to create an autonomous service that takes care of all the login.
+I tried then to create an autonomous service that takes care of all the login.
 I can't show you the exact code because I never commited it but looked similar to this.

 ```js